Stuycs-K/final-project-10-tungs/README.md

 ## A note on text/screen size (user options)
 - While I was working on the project, I set the screen size to be 2000 x 1000 because I was working on a mac computer (whose screen size was approximately that).
 I know that this size might not fit for all devices, so if it does not, then please do the following:
-- Go to the processing file finalProject.pde, and call compressText() in the setup() after text boxes have been initialized and added to the arraylist.
+- Go to the processing file finalProject.pde, and change size(sizeX, sizeY) as you need to.
+- Then, call compressText() in the setup() after text boxes have been initialized and added to the arraylist.
 - You can change the scaling constants in compressText() if not every text box shows up.
 These text boxes are:
   - Info on what's happening in current algorithm
   - Some keyboard shortcuts